Open-and-Sustainable/prismAId/user_manual/manual.md

 model = "" # Could be 'gpt-4-turbo', 'gpt-3.5-turbo', or '' [default].
 Leave empty string (or remove key) if you want cost optimizatoin: it will switch between ChatGPT4 Turbo and ChatGPT3.5 Turbo according to the cost of the model ad the limits on input tokens temperature = 0.2 # Between 0 and 1.
 Low model temperature to decrease randomness and ensure replicability batch_execution = "no" # Not yet implemented, this option is actually ignored.
 ```
+- third, in the '[project.llm]' part there are parameters to manage the use of the LLM.
+- The choice of the provider is at the moment irrelvant since only one provider is supported.
+- The api key can be specified here.
+This is useful for keeping track of project keys, but otherwise (if no key is provided) the software will look for it in the environment variables and use it if avaialble.
+- the model key can take three values. if left empty the system will optimize the model selection base don the number of tokens of the prompt, using the cheapest model supporting the number of tokens in the API call.
+Otherwise users can choose between ChaptGPT models 3.5 and 4 turbo.
+-  The temprature of the model is a parameter.
+It should be kept low to ensure replicability and acurate answers.
+-  the batch execution option is not yet supported but once implemented will allow running API calls with a delay of maximum 24 hours and with a 50% discount.
+In that case results will have to be retieved differentlhy and form the open ai platform.
 ```toml
 [prompt]
 persona = "Some text telling the model what role should be played." # Personas help in setting the expectation on the model role